 The collimator is designed to work in the 320-1700 nm range, to accommodate a future near-infrared camera.
-Air-glass interfaces in the collimator were coated with either a MgF2/Solgel hybrid or just a MgF2 antireflection coating.
-Camera surfaces were coated with a MgF2/Solgel hybrid or multi-layer antireflection coating.
+Air-glass interfaces in the collimator were coated with either a $MgF_2/Solgel$ hybrid or just a $MgF_2$ antireflection coating.
+Camera surfaces were coated with a $MgF_2/Solgel$ hybrid or multi-layer antireflection coating.

 To compensate for image error introduced by possible differences in filter thicknesses and uncompensated thermal effects, the camera has an active focus system.
 Focusing is accomplished by moving the singlet and the triplet in the camera together.
-Additionally, the camera is need to be refocused for each configuration, as the imaging was not optimized for all wavelengths simultaneously.
+Additionally, the camera needs to be refocused for each configuration, as the imaging was not optimized for all wavelengths simultaneously.
 However, a fixed focus position can be set for each configuration.
 Then final focus error due to filters/thermal effects can be removed.